jacopoMauro/ascd_project/website/people.md

 ---

 The IT University of Copenhagen and the University of Southern Denmark are the host institution of the ASCD project.
-The universities are front-runners in developing and promoting best security practices for digital services (see, e.g., our influence on the [NIST document on security practices for microservices](https://csrc.nist.gov/publications/detail/sp/800-204/final)).
+The universities are front-runners in developing and promoting best security practices for digital services.

 The principal co-investigators of the ASCD project are: